kennycoder/raptortosh/README.md

 For the ROM I suggest you check your ethernet card's MAC address and use it as your ROM (wihout the colons).

-If you MAC address is for example
+If your MAC address is for example
 > aa:bb:cc:dd:ee:ff

 then your rom would be